Jeanne D'Orge

 Jeanne D'Orge (November 22, 1877 – May 2, 1964) was a British-born American lyric poet, artist, and patron of the arts.
 She founded the Carl Cherry Center for the Arts in Carmel-by-the-Sea, California, United States, for artists and writers, and where actors and musicians perform.

 Early life

 Jeanne D'Orge was born on November 22, 1877, in Donisthorpe North West Leicestershire, England.
 Her father deserted the family when she was at an early age.
 He was a seed merchant.
 D'Orge and her mother traveled to Edinburgh, London, and Paris.
 In 1955, D'Orge wrote and published Voice in the Circle, a book of verse on her childhood experiences in Europe.

 During a walking trip in Paris, she met and later married Alfred Edgar Burton in 1906, in Ashby-de-la-Zouch, England.
 Burton was a geographer and was widowed with two sons.
 Together they had three children.
-Her daughter Virginia Lee Burton became a illustrator and children's book author.
+Her daughter Virginia Lee Burton became an illustrator and children's book author.